-“Semaglutide is the active ingredient in Ozempic and Wegovy, belonging to a category of medications called GLP-1 receptor agonists.
-Semaglutide works by targeting GLP-1 receptors in your brain, the same ones that control hunger and fullness.
-By activating these receptors, it helps users feel less hungry and more satisfied after eating,” explains Dr Tan.
+“Semaglutide belongs to a category of medications called GLP-1 receptor agonists.
+Semaglutide works by targeting GLP-1 receptors in your brain, the same ones that control hunger and fullness,” explains Dr Tan.
+Semaglutide is taken as a weekly injection – usually in the abdomen, thigh or upper arm.

-Meanwhile, Wegovy is a higher-dose version of the semaglutide injection, specifically approved for obesity treatment and weight management.
-According to Dr Tan, it works similarly to Ozempic, with a higher dosage making it more potent in promoting weight loss.
-Like Ozempic, Wegovy is administered weekly and works best with a healthy lifestyle.
+Meanwhile, a higher-dose version of the semaglutide injection is approved in Singapore for weight management.
+It is administered weekly and works best with a healthy lifestyle.

-People in Singapore who are keen to try Wegovy and Mounjaro will have to be patient.
-Dr Tan tells us that due to a worldwide shortage, stocks of Wegovy and Mounjaro are not yet available in Singapore, with supply expected to become available in 2026.
+Dr Tan tells us that due to a worldwide shortage, stocks of some of these drugs are not yet available in Singapore, with supply expected to become available in 2026.

 What exactly is ‘Ozempic face’?